Arrow icon

 Having a snake as a pet

-If you are thinking about having a snake as a pet, you always have to choose the type of snake you want to have as a pet at home considering all the factors.
+If you are considering having a snake as a pet, it's important to choose the right type of snake for your home environment.
 A suitable and controlled environment is necessary for their well-being: a terrarium adapted to their size and species, suitable humidity and temperature, and stable light.

-There are over 3,000 different snake species in the world and their character depends largely on the species in question.
-But the origin of the snake also influences its character.
-If they are bred in captivity, they will be animals more used to the presence of man and being handled.
-While if they are adult snakes captured from their habitat, it will be more difficult for them to be friendly.
+There are over 3,000 different snake species in the world and their character depends largely on the species.
+The origin of the snake also influences its character.
+Snakes bred in captivity are more used to human presence and handling, while adult snakes captured from their habitat may be less friendly.

 Snakes can be great pets if we understand and commit to meet their needs.
-However, if what you want is to create an emotional bond that is mutual, you must bear in mind that the snake does not show attachment to its owners, which creates a big difference, because the owner will be able to develop great affection, in part because a domestic snake can live up to 30 years.
+However, they do not show attachment to their owners, which creates a difference, as the owner can develop great affection for a pet snake, which can live up to 30 years.

 • They do not need to be fed daily.